preenakattel/CROWN_DCS_CUSAT/README.md

 docker exec [CONTAINER-ID] python /crown_dcs/run.py
 ```

-Then, you can copy the output from the container to your local machine:
+Then, you can copy the output from the container to your local machine with the following command:

 ```bash
 docker cp [CONTAINER-ID]:/output [full_path_to_output_location]